PauloJankosz/PS-WeMEDS/README.md

-# Pasta contendo as resoluções do primeiro desafio do processo seletivo do WeMEDS
+O repositório está divido em duas pastas.
+A primeira contém as respostas do teste de lógica e a segunda o projeto da To do list.